The Teams We Help

 Operations Teams

 These teams exist as a part of ongoing operations to improving day-to-day work execution which may include new product or service lines, process improvement, cost reduction and customer satisfaction.
 Gains are often measured against KPIs (Key Performance Indicators) and include departmental, divisional and cross-functional teams.
 They can exist in many areas including: product, engineering, production, manufacturing, finance, sales, human resources, IT and marketing.
 Operations teams are often permanent to address changing needs in a fast changing VUCA (volatile, uncertain, changing, ambiguous) world.
+These teams commonly have cyclical performance driven by the ‘current membership’ which changes over time.
+A big challenge of working in a continuum is how to maintain ‘high performance’ and team energy from year to year.
+Their work continuously evolves with a need to rejuvenate team focus and efforts.
+Selecting the ‘right fit’ person for operations teams is a key consideration as membership may be regarded as fixed and not reflect current needs.

 Innovation Teams

 Learning and Innovation are grouped together based on the characteristics of the work.
 Both activities involve research, learning, process and presentation of information for action.
 Both deal with ambiguity rather than finite, proscriptive outcomes.
 The skills, personalities and interest in learning and innovation needs to be well-matched.
 A team member who excels at execution and logistics may not be well-suited for an innovation or learning team and vice versa.
 These teams require people who enjoy learning, problems solving, ‘thinking outside’ of the box, who are open to new ideas and who can work collaboratively on a team.
 Depending on the size and nature of the organization, these teams may be temporary or permanent.
+Concurrently with this need, is the importance of having a balanced team with individuals who provide critical thinking on logistics, evaluate ‘fit’ and examine factors of adoption / implementation.
+At the end of many initiatives, learning or innovation results are passed on to others in the organization for decisions or adoption.
+The team needs to effectively digest, summarize and present information and results to support management evaluation and action.

 Task Force and Crisis Teams

 Task Force and Crisis Teams are a response to major ‘triggering events’ or significant market and competitive changes.
 The name itself is a good indication of membership needs.
 The team needs a mix of team members with: decisiveness, risk and issue management skills, analytical skills, domain / industry knowledge to assess impact, an ability to work under pressure, and ability to engage impacted parties in the organization.
 These teams disband once the their work is complete.
+A common mistake in Task Force and Crisis Teams is not engaging additional staff / resources early in the response.
+These teams need members skilled in crisis management.
+The existing staff is often struggling to maintain day-to-day operations and needs assistance.
+Adding individuals who are skilled in crisis management will reduce the time to resolve the crisis.
+A common strategy is to ‘borrow’ a highly skilled internal staff member to assist the team.
+For teams with issues of major impact, the capability to make effective presentations at the board or senior management level is critical.

 Project Teams

 Project Teams are created to address a specific business issue and typically have a project manager and a business sponsor.
 The scope and complexity of work can range from small 3-month projects to massive, organization-wide multi-year efforts.
 Projects should have well-defined goals, stakeholders, expected outcomes, timeline and sponsorship.
 Large projects may have needs for strong governance, a steering committee and active stakeholder engagement to ensure that goals are met.
 These teams disband once the project is complete.
+Project teams commonly have challenges with requirements, sponsorship, stakeholder management, communication, team membership and accountability.
+Projects can be in any department and IT organizations often have many projects.

 Compliance Teams

 Compliance Teams ensure that the organization operates in accordance with national and international laws and regulations that pertain to its particular industry as well as professional standards, accepted business practices and internal standards.
 Compliance teams are more commonly permanent but they may disband and their function merged into one or more departments.
+Compliance Teams are listed separately as they have unique requirements including reputation management.
+Some compliance teams function like project teams where there is a defined issue and expected outcome.
+There is one important difference.
+Rather than process improvement or a new process, there is often a pressing remedial effort that requires rapid assessment of existing processes to determine the most appropriate and least disruptive modification to meet compliance needs.
+Compliance team members need sufficient domain knowledge and analytic skills to interpret and define process modifications.

 Let's Start a Conversation